 Angela trained as a nurse for people with a learning disability in the 1980s, aged 18, doing most of her training in a big hospital where more than 500 people with a learning disability lived.
 Angela said ‘It was awful.
 It taught me what happens when we stop seeing people as equal citizens.
 This lesson has stayed with me my whole life’.

 Since then, Angela has worked for lots of different organisations.
 Most of them were charities or social enterprises.
 A lot of her work has been with or for people with a learning disability and autistic people.
-Angela now works for Community Catalysts, helping people think about the way people are supported.
+Angela used to work for Community Catalysts, helping people think about the way people are supported.
+She still does that now working with others independantly

 Angela believes people should be able to live life their way, following their dreams and getting their voice heard.
 She also has an understanding of all sorts of organisations and services and the challenges they face when they try to make this happen.